mn-am/toxprint/README.md

 *   [​Organic Flame Retardant Chemotypes](http://www8.nationalacademies.org/onpinews/newsitem.aspx?RecordID=25412)
 *   Antimicrobial Chemotypes (Yang 2020)

-The ToxPrint chemotype library is implemented in [CSRML language and can be applied using the publicly available [​ChemoTyper application](http://chemotyper.org).
+The ToxPrint chemotype library is implemented in the XML-based CSRML language and can be applied using the publicly available [​ChemoTyper application](http://chemotyper.org).

 ## Updates